-Encrypting entire partitions is cool, but you might, at times, just need to encrypt an individual directory.
+Encrypting entire partitions is cool, but you might, at times, just need to use file-level encryption to encrypt an individual directory.
 For that, we can use eCryptfs.
-We'll need to use our Ubuntu machines for this, because Red Hat and CentOS no longer include eCryptfs in either version 7 or 8 of their products.
-(It was in Red Hat 6 and CentOS 6, but it's no longer even available for installation in version 7 or 8.)
+We'll need to use our Ubuntu machines for this, because Red Hat and its offspring no longer include eCryptfs.
+(It was in Red Hat 6 and CentOS 6, but it's no longer even available for installation in any newer versions.)